terryaney/Documentation.Camelot/KatApp.Vue.md

 Internally, KatApp Framework leverages the [`v-scope`](#https://github.com/vuejs/petite-vue#petite-vue-only) directive to append 'input helper properties and methods' onto the 'global scope' object that can be used by inputs or templates.

 - [v-ka-input Model](#v-ka-input-model) - Discusses the properties that can be passed in to configure the `v-ka-input` directive.
+- [v-ka-input Scope](#v-ka-input-scope) - Discusses the properties that are exposed on the `v-ka-input` scope and can be used in Kaml View markup.
 - [rbl-input Table](#rbl-input-table) - Discusses RBLe Framework `rbl-input` table layout that can be used to automatically control many of the `v-ka-input` model properties.
-- [v-ka-input Model Samples](#v-ka-input-model-samples) - Examples illustrating the different properties that can be assigned on the `v-ka-input` model object.
-- [v-ka-input Scope](#v-ka-input-scope) - Discusses the properties that are exposed on the `v-ka-input` scope and can be used in Kaml View markup.
-- [v-ka-input Scope Samples](#v-ka-input-scope-samples) - Examples illustrating uses of the different properties returned by the `v-ka-input` scope object.
+- [v-ka-input Samples](#v-ka-input-samples) - Examples illustrating uses of the different features of the `v-ka-input` directive.
 - [v-ka-nomount](#v-ka-nomount) - Control whether or not the associated HTML input element allows for the KatApp framework to wire up all automatic processing.

 ### v-ka-input Model